 Here’s a picture from farther away so you can see the shape when you’re wearing them.
 I’m also wearing them with the new microrib tee and I’m really into it–more on that another day, maybe, and these jeans.

 Sizing: In terms of sizing, one concern of mine was that I have heard these are good for wide feet, and I have very narrow feet.
 For that reason, I sized down from my usual 10.5 to a 10.
 They are allllmost perfectly, but are slightly too short.
 This is a real bummer for me because the heel feels great and secure.
 I imagine the reason they get labeled good for wide feet is that they are knit and could stretch out a bit.

 I am pretty torn on if I should return them or exchange them for a 10.5.
 Based on this experience I would say they run true to size–and definitely “truer” to size than other Everlane shoes, which in my opinion tend to run small (including the leather day glove).
 Which brings me to…

 Compared to the leather day glove: I have only tried the Everlane leather day glove on in stores but I tried the 11 and found them to be pretty pinchy.
 Every review I see for the leather version says the break in period is tough–not something I would say about the knit version after wearing them around the house.

-Compared to Rothy’s: the price is lower, and they don’t rub my toes.
+ReKnit compared to Rothy’s: the price is lower, and they don’t rub my toes.
 On the other hand, Rothy’s obviously has them beat with their fantastic prints, so if you’re looking for more of a statement they’re your best bet.
 Oh, and I doubt you can throw your Everlane pair in the wash due to the leather sole, so that’s a bummer.
 I wear an 11 in the Rothy’s point and a 10.5 in the mesh dayglove is the right size for me.